ijlee2/codemod-utils/tutorials/blueprints-v2-addon/00-introduction.md

 > [!NOTE]
 > This tutorial covers **blueprints**, files that you can use like a "stamp" to create or update certain files in a project.
 You will also learn how to transform a user's CLI options in the `create-options` step.

-We will partially recreate `blueprint-for-v2-addon`, a codemod that helps [CLARK](https://www.clark.io/) write [v2 addons](https://rfcs.emberjs.com/id/0507-embroider-v2-package-format/).
+We will partially recreate [`blueprints-v2-addon`](https://github.com/ijlee2/embroider-toolbox/tree/main/packages/blueprints-v2-addon), a codemod that helps you write [v2 addons](https://rfcs.emberjs.com/id/0507-embroider-v2-package-format/).
 It creates an addon and a test app similarly to [`@embroider/addon-blueprint`](https://github.com/embroider-build/addon-blueprint), with some exceptions:

 - We can customize files, lint configurations, and dependencies, and standardize these deviations.
 - Upstream errors (from `ember-cli` and `@embroider/addon-blueprint`) have a little effect.